aaronbieber/coaching-blog/content/posts/interview-like-you-re-already-hired/index.md

 First things first: research the company you're interviewing for.
 Assuming you'd actually like to land this job, you have a responsibility to learn as much as you can about it.
-During my time working at Wayfair, I interviewed so many engineering candidates who didn't, *even once*, browse the website.
+When I worked on Wayfair's website, would you believe candidates came in who hadn't spent much time looking at the site at all?

-I like to ask domain-specific interview questions because I was that kid in school who was frustrated to learn abstract concepts like trigonometry without some notion of why they're useful.
-If you're coming to work on an e-commerce website, I'm going to ask you how you'd build querystring parameters to handle the search and filter options on a product browse page.
-Try to get an understanding of the domain, and have opinions about it.
+My favorite thing to see was when candidates had not only browsed the website, but had strong feelings about things we could do better, or ideas we could try.

-My favorite thing was when candidates had not only browsed the website, but had strong feelings about things we could do better, or ideas we could try.
 Even if they were stupid ideas, it showed that they gave it some thought and could imagine themselves in the driver's seat, contributing to the product.

 If the product is not a public website, or if the domain is a classically secretive one (like government contracting, defense, etc.), find out what you